gcazaciuc/tiny-frp/README.md

 ## API

 The library exports 3 functions: `observable`, `effect` and `computed` , the building blocks of any reactive library.
-It does not offer wrappers around various used land frameworks since their implementation it's pretty simple and can be easily achieved using used land code.
+It does not offer wrappers around various user land frameworks since their implementation it's pretty simple and can be easily achieved using user land code.

 ### observable(data)